 There is rightly much concern today about levels of youth unemployment and the risk of a “lost generation.”
 There are almost 1 million 16 to 24 year olds looking for work, a very worrying figure.
 That said, a proportion of these youngsters will be in education and it should be remembered that even during periods of growth, young people tend to make up about a third of those unemployed.
 The crucial thing is to prevent a return of long term youth unemployment (young people tend to find work quickly).
 Currently 173,000 young people have been unemployed for over a year.
 This makes the Government’s plan to guarantee a job or training to young people at risk of long term unemployment the most important of its recession response policies.

 An OECD report published today commends the UK government for investing in active labour market programmes and taking action, through the £1 billion Future Jobs Fund, to increase the supply of jobs during the downturn.
 Where these investments have not been made – such as in Ireland or Spain – unemployment has grown much more quickly.
 The Conservative Party, of course, opposed the stimulus.
 Moving ahead, one possible course would be to ensure that all plans for future public spending reductions include an employment impact assessment to make sure the necessary fiscal rebalancing has the least possible negative impact on jobs.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.